 In addition to the individual dwellings, there will also be a community building and a dorm-like housing unit.
 The community building will house a meeting hall, library, loan closet, storage area and kitchen.
 The purpose of the meeting hall is for public use by members of the community e.g. religious services, birthday parties, community meetings.
 The dorm building is to be used by visitors and as temporary housing by members while their own houses are under construction.

 Outside income is not a requirement at Freedom Village.
 Any money or outside income you bring with you, belongs to you.
 If you have no source of income, you are welcome to participate in community projects and share in any income that’s generated.
 These projects include wool production/weaving, selling of goods and produce at farmer’s markets.
 We are currently considering the viability of establishing a small country store in area of our community.
 Such a store would be a gladly welcomed by our country neighbors.
-I’d personally like to see a county store similar to those of 100 years ago, rather than just another convenience store.
 Those are plans for the future maybe in a couple of years.
 Right now we need the people in our community to help make this happen.